 If your vision seems to decline at an accelerated rate and causes you to get new glasses or contact lenses frequently, keratoconus may be to blame.
 Maybe you rub your eyes more frequently and more vigorously than average?
 At VIP Laser Eye Center in Palm Beach Gardens, Stuart, and Port St. Lucie, Florida, Cornea specialists Clifford Salinger, MD, Helayna Brown, MD, and their team provide treatment for keratoconus, and other cornea conditions at all stages.
-To find out if you have keratoconus and if it needs treatment, call VIP Laser Eye Center or book an appointment online today.
+To find out if you have keratoconus and if it needs treatment, call VIP Laser Eye Center today.

 Keratoconus occurs when the cornea, the clear front window to the eye, becomes weak and thin over time, allowing the cornea to bulge outward like a cone.
 This causes the light rays entering the eye to be distorted.
 The condition can worsen over time leading to increasing severity of your symptoms.
 Common symptoms of keratoconus are: